 - They may repeat themselves due to reduced concentration or memory problems

 - Tiredness or ill health can cause a fluctuation in concentration and communication abilities

-- They may become stressed or destressed trying to make sense of unfamiliar environment, situations, and people
+- They may become stressed or distressed trying to make sense of unfamiliar environments, situations, and people

 Good communication skills